blogmotion/bm-simulateur-aube-hue/README.md

 - bash interpreter

 ###[EN] Usage ###
 It is recommended to put the script in the directory **/home/pi/script_bm**.
-Does not require root permissions.
+Does not require root permissions (except for writting log in /var/log)

 ```
 chmod +x reveil.sh